jules2689/trudeau/trudeau/2020-04-18/post_news.md

 The government of Quebec will manage their deployment.
 The government of Quebec will identify it's needs, where the needs are on the ground and the government of Quebec will decide what responsibilities these armed force's members will have.
 We've heard it is satisfied with how quickly we have stepped into make this happen.
-These individuals will be sent to facilities where needs  The government of Quebec dissatisfied and that said, the federal government must continue to help in any way that it can, given the importance and urgency of the situation.
+These individuals will be sent to facilities where needs  The government of Quebec is satisfied and that said, the federal government must continue to help in any way that it can, given the importance and urgency of the situation.